-Likely heterogeneity of treatment effects; exclusion restriction.
+Likely Heterogeneity of Treatment Effects; Exclusion Restriction.
 The many callers and field workers contributing to a political campaign may do so with varying effectiveness, given differences in their experience and motivation as well as differences among potential voters.
-While it is appropriate that speculation about these factors should inform the experimental protocol - the Vote 98 campaign, for example, attempted to match the race of its canvassers to the neighborhoods in which they would be working, perhaps enhancing the quantity or quality of voter contacts - they may be difficult to parameterize reliably at the stage of analysis.
+While it is appropriate that speculation about these factors should inform the experimental protocol-the Vote 98 campaign, for example, attempted to match the race of its canvassers to the neighborhoods in which they would be working, perhaps enhancing the quantity or quality of voter contacts-such factors may be difficult to parameterize reliably at the stage of analysis.
 Accordingly, our analysis seeks to minimize assumptions about intervention effects.
-It does, however, impose the exclusion restriction, here interpreted as the requirement that intervention effects are experienced only within households that received the intervention, so that $r{ij} = r{cij}$ unless i was an intervention household (Rosenbaum 1996).
+It does, however, impose the exclusion restriction, here interpreted as the requirement that intervention effects are experienced only within households that received the intervention, so that $r{ii} = r{cii}$ unless i was an intervention household (Rosenbaum 1996).

-No interference between households.
+No Interference Between Households.
 The Vote 98 campaign randomized households rather than persons.
 Accordingly, we shall assume that intact households, but not individuals considered in isolation from their households, have stable unit treatment values (Rubin 1986), in that their outcomes may be determined by experimental interventions they receive but not by what interventions are delivered to other households.
-The analysis will allow cohabiting subjects' voting decisions to be correlated in arbitrary ways, with or without the treatment, a possibility that Gerber and Green's (2000) and Imai's (2005) models (if not Gerber and Green's [2005]) would deny.
+The analysis will allow cohabiting subjects' voting decisions to be correlated in arbitrary ways, with or without the treatment, a possibility that Gerber and Green's (2000) and Imai's (2005) models (if not Gerber and Green's 2005) would deny.